karthikram05/Udacity-Robotics-Software-Engineer-NanoDegree/README.md

 clone the file under the src folder of your catkin workspace and run catkin_make to compile on your system.
 Navigate to scripts folder and execute home_service.launch

 #### Gazebo Simulation
+Gazebo is a physics-based, high fidelity 3D simulator for robotics.
+Gazebo provides the ability to accurately simulate one or more robots in complex indoor and outdoor environments filled with static and dynamic objects, realistic lighting, and programmable interactions.

 #### ROS Essentials